JeComtempleDuCodeSource/HI3-Manga-Downloader/README.md

 # Why?
 I wrote it because i want to keep sort a an archive of these manhuas, and if you want to know why did i choose PHP it's just because i wanted a simple language and writing this in C or C++ with cURL would be useless IMO.

+# Guide
+I will soon write a guide for all platforms Termux(Android), GNU/Linux and Windows.